porsche-design-system/porsche-design-system/core/ui-kit/patternlab/source/_patterns/01-atoms/04-grid/grid-float.md

 ```
 <div class="row">
-	<div class="column column--12 column--6-m">Usually I'm using 12 cols, but from M it's only 6</div>
+	<div class="column column--12 column--6-m">Usually I'm using 12 cols, but from M and above it's only 6</div>
 	<div class="column column--12 column--6-m">I'll do the same</div>
 </div>
 ```